Doctrinal Studies Resource Center

 Calvinism - Reformed Theology: The

-Reformation overturned many of the Latin Church's false doctrines and
+Reformation overturned many of the Latin Church's excesses accumulated

 unfortunately it substituted the fourth century philosophical ideas of